lkirch/ml-zoomcamp/midterm/README.md

 ## How to Run the Project

-* If you just want to see the data wrangling, analysis and model selection process, run notebook.ipynb has you would a normal jupyter notebook. _
+* If you just want to see the data wrangling, analysis and model selection process, run **notebook.ipynb** as you would a normal jupyter notebook.
 * Start up your pipenv shell
    * pipenv shell
 * The notebook was exported to a script called train.py